 All teams should have an alternate jersey.
 When teams have a clash in jerseys, then the home team is required to change into their alternate jersey.
-Due to delays, teams are sometimes required to wait for Jersey orders early in the season and Referees are ask to make allowances.
+Due to delays, teams are sometimes required to wait for Jersey orders early in the season and allowances will be made.